medic/cht-docs/content/en/core/guides/android/branding.md

 Also be sure to have a working **[Development Environment]({{< ref "core/guides/android/development-setup" >}})**.

+While you should use your own branding, the [CHT logo](./CHT.logo.512.png) is available to use if so desired.

 #### Play Store assets

 If you are going to publish the app in the **Play Store**, Google will require to provide the following to list the app: